billthefarmer/tuner/README.md

 ![](http://github.com/billthefarmer/tuner/wiki/images/Tuner-portrait.png)

+This project has been tested on the android emulator and a Nexus 7, nothing else.
+The emulator worked fine at 8000 samples a second, the Nexus at 8000, 11025, 16000, 22050 and 4100.

 To import this project into the Android ADT you will need to add a .project file here.
 The easiest way to do that is to copy one from another project and edit the